buzzie71/MaskOfFutures/README.md

 ===
 Changelog
 ===
+0.10.9:
+   - Fixed death messages from arrows fired from dispensers not appearing.
+   - Added a new config option: tame-traps.
+Horse from a skeleton trap are considered by the game to be tamed but have no owner; the trap taming feature allows players to claim the trap horse as their own by forcibly setting the trap horse's owner to be them.
+This is projected to be useful in conjunction with tame horse locking plugins such as CobraCorral; it is not anticipated to be as useful in their absence.
+By default, this config option is set to false, but can be toggled both in-game and in console with `/mof tame-traps (true|false)`.
+Existing versions of the plugin will require the key tame-traps to config.yml, which holds either a true or false value.
+   - The config options list visible when typing `/mof` has been updated to include the new tame-traps config option.
+   - The custom death messages config option can now be toggled with `/mof death-messages (true|false)` as well as the old `/mof death-msgs (true|false)`.
+   - Updated README to detail the mechanics behind displaying a death message.
+   - Added handling of deaths by polar bear and magma blocks.
+Existing versions of the plugin require the addition of the keys msg.polarbear and msg.hotfloor to config.yml to display the custom death messages.
+   - Added code in Zombie death handling to specifically report kills by Husks as committed by Husk.
+   - Added TNT attacker reporting.
+That is, if the vanilla TNT death message reports another player or entity ("Player was blown up by SomethingElse"), the custom death message will extract and report the attacker as well.
+Existing versions of the plugin require the addition of the key msg.tnt.entity to config.yml to display this custom death message.
+   - This version was compiled using Spigot-1.10.2-R0.1-SNAPSHOT.jar, the most recent available from Spigot on July 13, 2016.

 0.10.8:
    - Added an example message for death by gliding into a wall in the default config (msg.crash).
    - Added handling of deaths by plugin or other miscellaneous methods (ie. the ones that result in the death message "[Player] died").
 Existing versions of the plugin require the addition of the key msg.default to config.yml to display the custom death message.